-You can attack an AI without hacking anything — you just talk to it.
-Prompt injection is the most important security risk for applications built on large language models: an attacker hides instructions in text the model reads, and the model, unable to tell commands from data, follows them.
-The Open Worldwide Application Security Project (OWASP) ranks it number one in its Top 10 for LLM applications.
+You can attack an AI without hacking anything - you just talk to it.
+Prompt injection is the top security risk for apps built on large language models.
+An attacker hides instructions in text the model reads.
+The model can't tell commands from data, so it follows them.
+The Open Worldwide Application Security Project (OWASP) ranks it number one in its Top 10 for LLM apps.
 This guide explains what it is, the two main types, why it resists a clean fix, and how to defend.

 What prompt injection is

-An LLM reads its system prompt, the user's input, and any external content it's given as one continuous stream of text.
-It has no built-in boundary that marks some of that text as trusted instructions and the rest as mere data.
-So if a malicious instruction appears anywhere in what the model reads — a message, a web page, a document — the model may simply obey it.
+An LLM reads its system prompt, the user's input, and any outside content it's given as one stream of text.
+It has no built-in line that marks some of that text as trusted instructions and the rest as just data.
+So if a bad instruction shows up anywhere in what the model reads - a message, a web page, a document - the model may simply obey it.

-That's prompt injection: smuggling instructions into the text so the model follows the attacker instead of the developer.
-It's the LLM equivalent of an injection attack, but harder, because the "code" and the "data" are both just natural language.
+That's prompt injection: you sneak instructions into the text so the model follows the attacker instead of the developer.
+It's the LLM version of an injection attack.
+But it's harder, because the "code" and the "data" are both just plain language.

 Direct vs indirect injection